 My only word of caution is this: if you are prone to anxiety or nervousness, start slow.
 Maybe half a capsule every two days to begin with.
 If you experience a racing heart (like I did when I first started this supplement), that can be an indication of low potassium levels.
 Ease into it, talk with a doctor or naturopath who is up to date on the latest health findings and natural treatments.

 Holy Basil is one of the most powerful adaptogenic plants.
 Adaptogens help you adapt to a multitude of stressors.

 Indian scriptures dating back 5,000 years or more repeatedly mention Holy Basil as the most life-enhancing herb.

-Because of the delicious and nourishing aroma of Holy Basil, I like to enjoy it as a beverage rather than a capsule.
+To get the strongest benefits quicker, a liquid supplement like this is probably most effective but because of the delicious and nourishing aroma of Holy Basil, I like to enjoy it as a hot tea.